On the last Sunday in February of 2007, I got an e-mail from a friend of mine with a provocative subject line:

 As it turns out, James is co-director of an ongoing archaeological dig on Mount Zion in Jerusalem.
 (The other co-director is Dr. Shimon Gibson, who by chance was the artist who drew the original drawings of the Talpiot tomb on the first weekend when it was excavated by archaeologists, back in 1980.)

 I wanted for years to go work on the Mount Zion dig, but I didn’t have the money.
 Eventually, I republished my City of God series of novels as e-books, and that earned me the money I needed to go work on the dig.
-I’ve now dug there during the 2015, 2016, and 2017 seasons.
-(The 2018 season was not open for me to apply, so I didn’t go.
-But I hope to keep going each year until the dig ends.)
+I’ve now dug there during the 2015, 2016, 2017, and 2019 seasons.
+(The 2018 season was not open for me to apply, so I didn’t go, and the covid pandemic shut down all possibility of digging in 2020 and 2021.
+But I hope to keep going each year the dig continues until it ends.)

 I’ve really enjoyed working on Mount Zion.
 During the 2016 season, James and I spent a couple of days digging literally side-by-side in the upper area.
 And we’ve spent many hours over the seasons talking about archaeology and history.
 Both of us are obsessed with James, the brother of Jesus, who was brought to trial in the palace of one of the chief priests — possibly the very palace we’re currently excavating (although nobody yet knows who owned the palace).